dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preview_Data.md

 # Get the data

-Let’s take a look at the top five rows using the DataFrame’s head() method
+Let’s take a look at the top five rows using the DataFrame’s head() method.
+We can see the first five samples.

 ```python
 housing = load_housing_data()
 housing.head()
 ```

 <table border="1" class="dataframe">
   <thead>